destaMo/Scrum-Notes/content/web_development/skills/api_expertise.md

 ### 📝 Katas

-- Show me and explain GraphQL consumer code in your application
+- Show me and explain GraphQL code in your application

 ---